ConstantKrieg/PageRank/doc/specification.md

 ### Time complexity
 PageRank works in **O(n+m)** where n is the number of items in the set and n is the number of references in the set

+### Detailed explanation

+This implementation of PageRank first assigns every node the PageRank of 1/**n** where **n** is the number of nodes in the graph.
+After this the algorithm traverses through every node and for every incoming edge to that node, the source node is used to calculate following value which is then added to the PageRank.

+So if have nodes called X, Y and Z and Y and Z has a reference to X and to each other we would count the PageRank of X this way:

+Initial PR of X would be 1 / 3 = 0,3333... .
+We would then go through Y and Z because they both reference X.

+First Y has the initial PR of 0,3333... and 1/2 of references from Y references X. Same applies to Z.

+So the new PageRank-value of X is (0,333... * 0,5)  +  (0,333... * 0,5) = 0.333...

+Counting the PR of Y would only need to go through Z because only Z references Y. New PageRank-value of Y is:

+0,5 * 0,333 = 0,1666....

+PageRank-value of Z is counted exactly like Y because their properties are identical.

+This is done until the PageRank-values of nodes won't change more then a predefined threshold in one iteration so that the graph has converged.

 ## Data structures
 PageRank will take at first a directed graph as an argument with nodes being the ranked items.
 Every data structure will be implemented from the beginning.
 There will also be a functionality to convert undirected graphs into directed ones.